Axway/open-banking-docs/content/en/docs/Configuration/api-management.md

 API Gateway is configured with several API policies that are used with Open Banking flows.
 You may want to customize some of these policies.

-You can check the following policy definitions by opening Policy Studio and navigating to Policy - #AMPLIFY-OB.
+You can check the following policy definitions by opening Policy Studio and navigating to Policies.

+For FDX deployment policy container name is - #AMPLIFY-OB-FDX.

+For Open Finance Brazil deployment policy container name is - #AMPLIFY-OB.

 ![apim-policy-studio-apis](/Images/apim-policy-studio-api-containers.png)

 If you decide to change one of them, you can use Policy Studio directly for the development environment only.
 For other environments, you need to export the Policy Studio projects and build new APIM Docker images to use instead of the standard ones.

+{{% alert title="Note" color="primary" %}} If you make changes to any of the policies in this container then those changes will be overridden by future upgrades {{% /alert %}}

 ### Certificates